ecmwf/ecflow/docs/tutorial/overview.rst

 * via a **text** :term:`suite definition`

-  The grammar of this text definition is described by :ref:`grammer`.
+  The grammar of this text definition is described by :ref:`grammar`.
   This grammar does not support conditional statements (such as if,while,for) nor the ability to define functions.
 However, the text definition file can be generated/created using any language which in itself supports conditional statements.